Connect with a certified trainer for free

 Symptoms

-You may have an ACL tear if you experience one or more of the following symptoms after an injury to the knee:
+You may have an ACL injury if you experience one or more of the following ACL tear symptoms after a knee injury:

-• A popping sensation or pain on the outside of the knee
+• A popping sensation or sound at the time of injury

-• Feeling that the knee is unstable or that it “gives out”
+• A feeling that the knee is unstable or “gives out” during movement

-ACL tears are associated with injuries to other structures of the knee, including:
+ACL tears are frequently associated with injuries to other structures in the knee, including:

 When to see a doctor